High-temperature quantum coherence of spinons in a rare-earth spin chain: Abstract

 \section{Abstract}

-{\bf Although magnetism is a quantum phenomenon, its energy scale can be strong enough to sustain technological usage at room temperature and above.
-Temperature, however, leads to the decoherence which hampers quantum information applications.
-Common wisdom dictates that when magnets are heated to temperatures where thermal energy is higher than the interactions among atomic magnetic moments, the latter become uncorrelated and classical paramagnetic behavior is recovered.
-Surprisingly, our neutron scattering experiments on Yb chains in an insulating perovskite crystal overturn this conventional picture.
-We find a sharply defined spectrum of spinon excitations, which are the fractional elementary excitations in spin-1/2 chains, that persists to temperatures where thermal energy is more than 20 times higher than the energy of interactions between Yb magnetic moments, $J$.
-The observed sharpness of the spinon continuum boundary indicates that spinon mean free path exceeds $\approx 35$ inter-atomic spacings at temperatures markedly above the magnetic energy scale.
-Our observations reveal an interesting and highly unusual quantum behavior in a rare earth magnet, which challenges quantum metrology and has profound implications for spin qubit systems in quantum information applications operating at finite temperatures. }
+{\bf Conventional wisdom dictates that quantum effects become unimportant at high temperatures.
+In magnets, when the thermal energy exceeds interactions between atomic magnetic moments, the moments are usually uncorrelated, and classical paramagnetic behavior is observed.
+This thermal decoherence of quantum spin behaviors is a major hindrance to quantum information applications of spin systems.
+Remarkably, our neutron scattering experiments on Yb chains in an insulating perovskite crystal defy these conventional expectations.
+We find a sharply defined spectrum of spinons, fractional quantum excitations of spin-1/2 chains, to persist to temperatures much higher than the scale of the interactions between Yb magnetic moments.
+The observed sharpness of the spinon continuum's dispersive upper boundary indicates a spinon mean free path exceeding $\approx 35$ inter-atomic spacings at temperatures more than an order of magnitude above the interaction energy scale.
+We thus discover an important and highly unique quantum behavior, which expands the realm of quantumness to high temperatures where entropy-governed classical behaviors were previously believed to dominate.
+Our results have profound implications for spin systems in quantum information applications operating at finite temperatures and motivate new developments in quantum metrology. }

-\emph{One sentence summary:} Our neutron scattering study reveals remarkable persistence of quantum coherence in an Yb qubit candidate spin chain at temperatures that exceed by more than an order of magnitude the energy scale of magnetic interactions governing its quantum dynamics.
+\emph{One sentence summary:} Our neutron scattering study reveals a remarkable persistence of quantum spin coherence in an Yb qubit candidate material at temperatures more than an order of magnitude above the energy scale of interactions governing its spin dynamics.